tksarah/forCommunityCouncil/AgentProgram/README.md

 Represent Astar with integrity, demonstrating ethical behavior both online and offline.
 Inspire trust through your actions and maintain a credible social presence, reflective of Astar’s role as a bridge between Web2 and Web3.
 * **Represent with Responsibility:**
 As agents of Astar and Soneium, manage your social identity responsibly.
 Avoid engaging in superficial content practices like engagement farming and maintain a professional stance.
 Be mindful when referencing competitors and refrain from promoting alternative ecosystems excessively.

+### Prohibited Conduct

+* **No Impersonation or Misrepresentation:**
+Do not impersonate others or misrepresent your affiliation with Astar, Soneium, or the broader community.
+Authenticity and transparency are crucial to maintaining trust.
+* **Limit Self-Promotion:**
+Refrain from excessive self-promotion.
+Your focus should be on community and ecosystem growth rather than personal gain.
+Self-promotion should only occur if it adds value to the broader community and aligns with Astar’s goals.
+* **Zero Tolerance for Harassment or Hate Speech:**
+Maintain a safe and inclusive community by refraining from any form of harassment, discrimination, or hate speech.
+Respect and empathy are foundational to our ecosystem’s success.
+* **Avoid Plagiarism:**
+Always attribute and credit original creators when using or sharing their work.
+Uphold integrity by creating and promoting original content.
+* **No Speculation on Astar’s Token Price:**
+Do not engage in or encourage speculative conversations about Astar's token price.
+Discussions should be centered on the technology, use cases, and real-world impact rather than investment topics.

+### Responsibility and Consequences

+Being part of the Astar Ecosystem Agent Program is an honor, and with it comes the expectation to act as a positive force within our community and partnerships.
+Violations of this code may result in disciplinary actions, ranging from warnings to removal from the program, based on the severity and recurrence of the behavior.

+The Community Growth Team, in alignment with the Community Council, holds the authority to enforce these guidelines and ensure the community remains a safe, constructive, and visionary space.

+### Together, Let’s Illuminate the Future

+By adhering to this Code of Conduct, you contribute to Astar and Soneium's shared mission: making Web3 accessible to everyone and fostering real-world adoption.
+Let's continue building a future where decentralized technologies seamlessly integrate with everyday life, shining brightly like the stars we aspire to be.

+## Agent Programs:

+**1. General Agent Program:**

+* Open to non-technical community members who wish to focus on marketing, community engagement, and business development.
+* Responsibilities include hosting events, content creation, and community management.

+**2. Technical Agent Program:**

+* Tailored for technically inclined individuals who can contribute to the technical development of the Astar and Soneium ecosystems.
+* Responsibilities include writing technical documentation, supporting developers, and contributing to open-source projects.

+### What Can Agents Do?

+* **Promote Astar and Soneium:** Spread awareness of the evolving Astar collective and the benefits of its integration with Soneium.
+* **Education and Workshops:** Organize educational workshops and webinars explaining the technical and business aspects of the ecosystem.
+* **Content Creation:** Develop articles, videos, infographics, or podcasts that explain Astar’s mission, governance model, and real-world applications.
+* **Community Support:** Provide support to new users in forums and online communities, answering questions and guiding them through the ecosystem.
+* **Business Development:** Identify and cultivate partnerships that can leverage Astar and Soneium for real-world Web3 solutions.
+* **Event Participation:** Represent Astar and Soneium at conferences, meetups, and panels to engage broader audiences and share insights.

+### Compensation Model: